 Lauren is the author of more than 200 articles, including topical commentary and op-ed pieces.
 She has written for or been interviewed by such publications and media outlets as: Fortune.com; Cognoscenti (the blog for National Public Radio Affiliate WBUR); the Harvard Business Review Blog Network; Public Media’s Next Avenue; The Washington Post; The Boston Globe; The New York Times; MSNBC; National Public Radio; The American Lawyer; The National Law Journal; Forbes Woman; the Careerist; WBZ Radio; New England Cable News Network; The Boston Business Journal; Law 360; the New York Lawyer; Glass Hammer; Monster’s Legal Career Center; and Know Magazine.

 Within the American Bar Association, Lauren is Co-Chair of the Women’s Caucus.
-Among many other roles, Lauren has served as a member of the ABA Board of Governors, as a Special Advisor to the American Bar Foundation Board, and as Chair of the Section of Civil Rights & Social Justice, and as a member of the ABA Journal Board of Editors.
+Among many other ABA roles, Lauren has served as a member of the Board of Governors, as a Special Advisor to the American Bar Foundation Board, as Chair of the Section of Civil Rights & Social Justice, and as a member of the ABA Journal Board of Editors.

 Lauren is the recipient of numerous awards, including the prestigious 2017 American Bar Association Margaret Brent Women Lawyers of Achievement Award.
 She was also named by Public Media’s Next Avenue as one of the 50 Most Influential People in Aging.